bmmpxf/geoserver/doc/en/user/source/security/passwd.rst

 `Password-based encryption <http://www.javamex.com/tutorials/cryptography/password_based_encryption.shtml>`_ (PBE) is an encryption scheme that employs a user-supplied passphrase to generate an encryption key.
 In order to protect from dictionary attacks, a random value called a `salt <http://en.wikipedia.org/wiki/Salt_%28cryptography%29>`_ is added to the passphrase when generating the key.

 GeoServer comes with support for two forms of PBE.  **Weak PBE** (the GeoServer default) uses a basic encryption method that is relatively easy to crack. **Strong PBE** uses a much stronger encryption method based on an AES 256-bit algorithm.
+It is highly recommended to use Strong PBE.

+.. warning:: JUSTIN-TODO:  BE MORE SPECIFIC ABOUT ALGORITHM!

 .. note::

    Strong PBE is not natively available on all Java virtual machines and may require the installation of some additional `JCE Unlimited Strength Jurisdiction <http://www.oracle.com/technetwork/java/javase/downloads/jce-6-download-429243.html>`_ policy files:

-   * `Oracle JCE policy jars <http://www.oracle.com/technetwork/java/javase/downloads/jce-6-download-429243.html>`_
+   * `Oracle JCE policy jars <http://www.oracle.com/technetwork/java/javase/downloads/jce-6-download-429243.html>`_ for Oracle JVM
-   * `IBM JCE policy jars <https://www14.software.ibm.com/webapp/iwm/web/preLogin.do?source=jcesdk>`_
+   * `IBM JCE policy jars <https://www14.software.ibm.com/webapp/iwm/web/preLogin.do?source=jcesdk>`_ for IBM JVM

-   In cases where strong PBE is not available is **strongly** recommended that the additional policy files be installed.

-.. warning:: WHY!?

 .. _sec_passwd_reversible: